danny-andrews/thresh/README.md

   - Must have read access to repository (`public_repo` scope for public repos, and `repo` scope for private repos)
   - Must have `repo:status` scope

+(Check out the README's for the artifact store plugin you are using for any additional required environment variables.)

 ## Comparison with Other Offerings

 | | [bundlesize](https://github.com/siddharthkp/bundlesize) | [buildsize](https://buildsize.org/) | [thresh](https://github.com/danny-andrews/thresh) |